-Yes and no. These were ordinary men but of a good reputation and lots of faith, as we will later learn from Stephen.
+Yes and no. These were ordinary men but of high reputation and faith.

 We all have some type of talent(s) and spiritual gifts.
 All of us will not be pastors or music leaders but we can all do something.

-Just as it was in the time of Stephen, it’s important for us to use the gifts we have — no matter what they are, for God’s kingdom.
+Just as it was in Stephen’s time, it’s important for us to use the gifts we have — no matter what they are, for God’s kingdom.

-Some need to be encouraging to the leaders, some need to do tasks such as cooking, greeting at the door, etc.
+Some need to encourage leaders, some need to do tasks such as cooking, greeting at the door, etc.

 You have a spiritual gift.
 You have special talents.
 Do you know what they are?
-Can you find a way to use them for God?
+Can you use them for God?